ThanawinTH/ISP-Left4Dead/README.md

 a staff-only channel, and receive student file submissions against a deadline.
 Students get a read-only schedule of class-visible activities and can upload their own work.

+Sign-in is delegated to Google OAuth2 and restricted to `@ku.th` accounts, so the system stores no passwords.

 ### Scope of this iteration

 | In scope | Out of scope |